top of page

 Ordinary Proposal

-An Ordinary Proposal (or Division 1 proposal) is similar to a Consumer Proposal but applies to individuals or businesses with more complex situations involving debts in over $250,000.
+An Ordinary Proposal (or Division 1 proposal) is similar to a Consumer Proposal but applies to individuals or businesses with more complex situations involving debts, not including mortgages on a principle residence, of over $250,000.
 It is a legally binding process governed by the Bankruptcy and Insolvency Act (BIA) administered by a Licensed Insolvency Trustee (LIT).

 Numerous provisions in the BIA may impact a proposal filing and the risks associated with filing a proposal.
 We advise you to contact one of our Licensed Insolvency Trustees to discuss your options and select the best solution for your financial future.